Awards Logo

 • The game displays innovation or originality that has been applied to positive effect.

-• Games have contributed to learner engagement, enjoyment and motivation.
+• The game has contributed to learner engagement, enjoyment and motivation.

-• Games have delivered value for money, particularly in comparison with alternative methods.
+• The game has delivered value for money, particularly in comparison with alternative methods.

-• The use of games has made an impact in terms of individual and organisational performance.
+The game has made an impact in terms of individual and organisational performance.

 Best use of simulations or virtual environments for learning